 Each spring and summer, hundreds of thousands of kittens will be born across the U.S. And while the image may make you think of adorable little balls of fluff running around in the sunshine, for people working in animal welfare it’s all but cute.
 In fact, this can be one of the busiest and most stressful times of the year.
 Each year, our community will be challenged to handle the influx of newborn, homeless kittens.
 And with this many cats born each year, we will be hard pressed to find new homes for all of them.
-Only with the support of animal lovers like you, can we start to alleviate some of the problems created by the time of year affectionately known as “kitten season.”
+Only with the support of animal lovers like you, we can start to alleviate some of the problems created by the time of year affectionately known as “kitten season.”

 What is kitten season?